 Pyrenoids and neuro-motor apparatus initials also divide.
 Daughter protoplasts also form contractile vacuoles.
 Each daughter cell develops its cell wall, flagella, and zoospore.
 Gelatinization or rupture of the cell wall liberates the zoospores from the parent cell or zoosporangium.
 The zoospores have the same structure as the parent cell but are smaller.
 To mature Chlamydomonas, the zoospores enlarge.
 The formation of zoospores will occur every 25 hours under ideal conditions.

 2. Aplanospores Formation: Flagella are lost by the parent cell.
 The protoplast is rounded on the outside and secretes a thin wall, but it lacks pore flagella.
 Aplanospores are these non-motile structures.
-Aplanospores can germinate directly or divide to produce zoospores as favourable conditions approach.
+Aplanospores can germinate directly or divide to produce zoospores as favorable conditions approach.

-4. Palmella stage: Under unfavourable circumstances, such as a lack of water or an abundance of salts, the palmella stage develops.
+4. Palmella stage: Under unfavorable circumstances, such as a lack of water or an abundance of salts, the palmella stage develops.
 The parent cell's protoplast divides into several daughter protoplasts, but none of them forms zoospores.
 A mucilaginous sheath forms around daughter protoplasts as the parent cell wall gelatinizes.
 The daughter protoplasts form a gelatinous wall around themselves as well, but they lack flagella.
 Palmellospores are the protoplast segments that make up the palm.
 The division and red visions of these protoplasts eventually result in the formation of an amorphous colony with an infinite number of spores, which is known as the palmella stage.
-The gelatinous wall is removed, palmellospores produce flagella, and the spores are released to form new thalli when favourable conditions return.
+The gelatinous wall is removed, palmettosports produce flagella, and the spores are released to form new thalli when favorable conditions return.

 Sexual Reproduction: Sexual reproduction in Chlamydomonas may be isogamous, anisogamous, or oogamous.
 The thallus can be homothallic or heterothallic, The gametes can be naked (gymnogametes) or protected by the cell wall.